Academic Partnership Programs

 See Dr. Adriane Bilous (abilous01@manhattan.edu) for more information.

-Students who, for any reason, fail to successfully complete their first year in the D.Pharm. program may return to Manhattan College, receive credit for those courses successfully completed (C or better) at ACPHS, and complete the remaining bachelor’s degree requirements at Manhattan College in order to graduate.
+Students who, for any reason, fail to successfully complete their first year in the D.Pharm. program may return to Manhattan University, receive credit for those courses successfully completed (C or better) at ACPHS, and complete the remaining bachelor’s degree requirements at Manhattan University in order to graduate.

 St. Elizabeth University